domaindrivendev/Swashbuckle.AspNetCore/README.md

 });
 ```

-_NOTE: If you're using the [Swashbuckle Annotations library](#swashbuckleaspnetcoreannotations), it contains a custom selector that's based on the presence of `SwaggerSubType` attributes on base class definitions.
+_NOTE: If you're using the [Swashbuckle Annotations library](#swashbuckleaspnetcoreannotations), it contains a custom selector that's based on the presence of `JsonDerivedType` (or `SwaggerSubType` for .NET 6 or earlier) attributes on base class definitions.
 This way, you can use simple attributes to explicitly list the inheritance and/or polymorphism relationships you want to expose.
 To enable this behavior, check out the [Annotations docs](#list-known-subtypes-for-inheritance-and-polymorphism)._

 #### Describing Discriminators ####